danBhentschel/playground-0F0Z07mz/markdowns/02_lesson/03_mbr.md

 > **TIP:** You might want to
 <a href="https://tech.io/playgrounds/460370c032058ec25ad94748542e11273283/linux-filesystems-102---partitions/mbr-partitions" target="_blank">open a new window</a>
-to this lesson so that you can view the terminal window and the instructions side-by-side.
+to this page so that you can view the terminal and the instructions side-by-side.

 @[Start the VM]({"command":"/bin/bash -c '/project/target/lesson.sh 3'"})